-This family park is peaceful, established and well maintained with excellent facilities and spotlessly clean toilet block.
+This family caravan park in Grafham, Huntingdon, is peaceful, established and well maintained with excellent facilities and spotlessly clean toilet block.
 Caravans, tents and motorhomes are welcome, also dogs on leads.Open from:

 Amongst the many attractions within a few miles of the park is Grafham Water, noted as one of Europes finest trout fisheries as well as being a popular venue for sailing and windsurfing.
 We are only 20 miles from Cambridge and Peterborough, and one hour by train from London.
 There are many outdoor pursuits available locally, including cycling, horse riding, tennis, golf and karting.

 We planned a stay for two adults for five nights at Grafham Water Caravan Club Site.
 Because we were travelling around England we booked our stay directly through the site office.
 Although we own a caravan we were travelling with a tent this year due to us visiting friends in very busy city centres.
 We asked for a tent pitch with electricity.
 The woman I spoke with told us that an extra charge was applied because we weren’t travelling with the caravan and that we would be placed on ‘the paddock’ which was located just outside of the main part of the site.
 It sounded quite reasonable on the phone so we booked a pitch.

 When we arrived it turned out that not only were we not located on the main site, we were actually outside of barriers or any other form of security such as cctv.
 A public road ran alongside the field, making the field accessible for anybody.